18F/Sendak/README.md

 the Riak interface for Sendak's javascript components live in `components/common/js`; the Sendak deploy libraries that use Fabric live in `components/python/fabfile.py`, et cetera.
 These should (generally) not be executables but rather libraries/shared code.

-* `doc` - contains usage documentation and design documentatio
+* `doc` - contains usage documentation and design documentation

-* `etc` - config files, keys, and similar.
-Most (all?) of this is not checked in to git

 * `contrib` - these things are helpful but not really "officially part of the sendak distribution."
-If you have something that would be useful to Sendak users, this is the place to add it and submit a PR
+If you have something that would be useful to Sendak users, this is the place to add it and submit a PR.

 What's a Sendak
 ===